Hiring at the best of times can be a challenge when you have your normal job demands:

 The cost of your full week’s wage plus the cost of getting recruitment wrong plus the intangible impact it has on your team’s morale (and subsequent employee retention) is less than a recruitment fee and a guarantee to find that perfect person for your organisation.

-That’s why working with a recruitment partner is often the safest option for organisations looking to hire.
+That’s why working with a recruitment partner is often the safest option for organizations looking to hire.

-We realise that we’re a bit biased, but the numbers don’t lie!
+We realize that we’re a bit biased, but the numbers don’t lie!

 What are the benefits of working with a recruiter

 Apart from the obvious benefits, such as the time, money and productivity outlined above that you’ll save by outsourcing your hiring needs to an external person dedicated to finding the best candidates in the market, there a number of additional advantages you’ll gain by working with a recruitment partner:

 Get the best person for the job — not just who is currently available: As specialist recruiters are actively seeking out the top people in their respective industry for a number of years, they are able to draw upon their wide range of candidate relationships to find not only those who are actively seeking new roles — but also those who are passively wanting to learn about new opportunities.